 Korean-American pianist Seoyon MacDonald enjoys an innovative and cultured musical career; one marked by her consistency of refinement and musical ingenuity.
-Equally sought after as a soloist and collaborative pianist, Ms. MacDonald has appeared on concert stages internationally in the United States, Germany, Czech Republic, Hungary, Austria, France, and Korea.
-She is a co-founder of the Boston Art Song Society, one of the pioneering art song companies in the United States and is an active vocal coach and song recitalist currently based in New York City.
+Equally sought after as a soloist and collaborative pianist, Ms. MacDonald has appeared on concert stages internationally in the United States, Germany, Czech Republic, Hungary, Austria, and Korea.
+She is a co-founder of the Boston Art Song Society, one of the pioneering art song companies in the United States and is an active vocal coach and pianist currently based in Los Angeles.

 Highlights of her recent appearances include performances in Weill Recital Hall and Stern Auditorium at Carnegie Hall, Wigmore Hall, Alice Tully Hall of Lincoln Center, Liederabend and Sonatabend at The Juilliard School performing works by Jonathan Dove, Steve Mackey, Nico Muhly, Hindemith, Gabriela Ortiz, Piazzolla, Prokofiev and more.
 In February of 2020, Ms. MacDonald performed Steven Mackey's "Beautiful Passing" with the Juilliard Orchestra at Carnegie Hall conducted by David Robertson.
 As a member of the Juilliard Orchestra, Ms. MacDonald made her debut as an orchestral pianist, performing Copland Symphony No. 3 under the baton of Carlos Miguel Prieto at Alice Tully Hall in December 2019.